hoardinghopes/embodying-buber/src/notes/I and thou.md

 ### <abbr title="Too long; didn't read">tl;dr</abbr>

-Austrian-born philospher Martin Buber^[_I and Thou_, Martin Buber, 1923] wrote that there are two modes of engaging with others.
+Austrian-born philospher Martin Buber[^fn-ref] wrote that there are two modes of engaging with others.
 The predominant mode places _I_ over the objectified other (_It_).
 This is the mode that modern man almost exclusively uses.

+[^fn-ref]: _I and Thou_, Martin Buber, 1923, summarised more closely in [I don't exist](/notes/i-dont-exist/).

 The second mode, which creates a unique and transforming relationship with the Other, has been neglected in the modern world to the detriment of us all.